mongodb/specifications/source/server-selection/server-selection.rst

    `"Server selection failed" message`_.

 6. Find suitable servers by topology type and operation type.
-If a list of deprioritized servers is provided, and the topology is sharded cluster, these servers should be selected only if there are no other suitable servers.
+If a list of deprioritized servers is provided, and the topology is a sharded cluster, these servers should be selected only if there are no other suitable servers.
    The server selection algorithm MUST ignore the deprioritized servers if the topology is not a sharded cluster.